On the Privacy-Robustness-Utility Trilemma in Distributed Learning: Lower Bounds

 \section{Lower Bounds}

 In Section~\ref{app:lb-centralized}, we recall lower bounds on centralized private algorithms.
 We then extend these results to distributed private algorithms.
 We start by the lower bound due to privacy alone in Section~\ref{app:lb-privacy}.
+Next, we show the lower bound due to robustness alone in Section~\ref{app:lb-robustness}.
 We then show the lower bound due to the privacy-robustness tradeoff in Section~\ref{app:lb-privacy-robustness}.
-Finally, we show the lower bound due to robustness alone in Section~\ref{app:lb-robustness}.
+Finally, we merge the previous results to show the final lower bound in Section~\ref{app:final-lb}.